uzzielperez/Creativity/README.md

 ## Books

-* Science Solitaire - contains some articles on Science Writing, Creativity, Arts and Sciences.
+* 🔴 :red_circle: Science Solitaire - contains some articles on Science Writing, Creativity, Arts and Sciences.
-* Creativity Inc. by Ed Catmull
+* 🔴 :red_circle: Creativity Inc. by Ed Catmull
 * Design is Storytelling by Ellen Lupton
 * The Imaginary World of ____INSERT_NAME_HERE____ by Keri Smith
 * The Art and Craft of Problem Solving by Paul Zeitz